 A device’s technical and browser information can effectively identify a unique user to help secure accounts from unauthorized access.
 Some examples of this information include:

 Access attempts from a device with different settings from what the user’s history indicates may represent malicious activities.

-When a user tries to log in to their account from an abnormal location, this could be an alarm.
+When a user tries to log in to their account from an abnormal location, this could be an alarm for impossible travel.
 For example, it is unlikely that a Canadian user would be attempting to access their banking account from China five hours after accessing it from their home.

 User location is crucial for sensitive applications, such as financial and medical apps.
 For example, even if the timeline is feasible, a USA-based user whose account indicates a login attempt from Russia is likely the victim of an attempted cyberattack.

 A user who rapidly navigates an application or website is likely unauthorized or attempting something malicious.
 For example, consider a LinkedIn account with a low number of connections that visits a large number of other profiles.
 Such unusual behavior might indicate an attacker is using an automated tool to harvest information from the LinkedIn database.

 Today’s IT environments span on-premises and cloud environments.
 Monitoring all digital interactions across such hybrid environments is critical to detect any changes in network activities that signal a potential cyberattack.

 For instance, network detection and response (NDR) solutions work by creating a model of network activity in normal circumstances and comparing it with the ongoing network activity.
 An alert is raised to inform the IT administrator if any abnormal activity is detected.

 Using anonymous networks, such as TOR and I2P, to access web accounts is considered suspicious.
 These networks can efficiently hide the connected user’s IP address and mask their web browser’s digital fingerprint, indicating potential reasons to maintain complete anonymity.